MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/failover-clustering/What-s-New-in-Failover-Clustering-in-Windows-Server-Technical-Preview.md

 -   [Simplified SMB Multichannel and Multi-NIC Cluster Networks](#BKMK_SMBMultiChannel)

 ## <a name="BKMK_RollingUpgrade"></a>Cluster Operating System Rolling Upgrade
-A new feature in Failover Clustering, Cluster Operating System Rolling Upgrade, enables an administrator to upgrade the operating system of the cluster nodes from  Windows Server 2012 R2  to Windows Server 2016 Technical Preview without stopping the Hyper\-V or the Scale\-Out File Server workloads.
-Using this feature, the downtime penalties against Service Level Agreements \(SLA\) can be avoided.
+A new feature in Failover Clustering, Cluster Operating System Rolling Upgrade, enables an administrator to upgrade the operating system of the cluster nodes from  Windows Server 2012 R2  to Windows Server 2016 Technical Preview without stopping the Hyper-V or the Scale-Out File Server workloads.
+Using this feature, the downtime penalties against Service Level Agreements (SLA) can be avoided.

 **What value does this change add?**

-Upgrading a Hyper\-V or Scale\-Out File Server cluster from Windows Server 2012 R2 to Windows Server 2016 Technical Preview no longer requires downtime.
+Upgrading a Hyper-V or Scale-Out File Server cluster from Windows Server 2012 R2 to Windows Server 2016 Technical Preview no longer requires downtime.
 The cluster will continue to function at a Windows Server 2012 R2 level until all of the nodes in the cluster are running Windows Server 2016 Technical Preview.
 The cluster functional level is upgraded to Windows Server 2016 Technical Preview by using the Windows PowerShell cmdlt `Update-ClusterFunctionalLevel`.

 > [!WARNING]
 > -   After you update the cluster functional level, you cannot go back to a  Windows Server 2012 R2  cluster functional level.